relaycorp/ddos-report/src/content/docs/overview.md

 The data link layer is responsible for the physical transmission of data packets across the network.
 Ethernet and Wi-Fi are examples of protocols operating at this layer.

-Whilst data link layer can be attacked, doing so would require physical access to the network, so it's not relevant in the context of _Distributed_ DoS attacks.
+Whilst the data link layer can be attacked, doing so would require physical access to the network, so it's not relevant in the context of _Distributed_ DoS attacks.